Ishmam97/story_writer/readme.md

 # Description

 The idea is to build a crew of video production with ability to direct videos, write scripts and character descriptions.
-We generate a story,
-define characters and description create scenes for videos write prompts for image / video generation save generation text to audio text to video
+We generate a story using a text prompt.
+CrewAI Agents generated the story, character description and scene descriptions (illustrations).
+This is used to prompt stable diffusion to generate images while the story is used to generate audio.
+Finally the images and videos are put together manually to generate a video.

 ## Install dependencies